kfitz/NLTK-tutorials/README.md

-# Week2
+# NLTK Tutorials

-This is the repository for the Week 2 assignment in DHUM 72500.
+This repository holds several Jupyter notebooks for use in learning NLTK.
+They've been gratefully forked from notebooks created by [Lisa Rhody](http://www.lisarhody.com) for her [Methods of Text Analysis course](https://github.com/DHUM72500) at the CUNY Graduate Center.
+(For more on Lisa's course, see her [CUNY Academic Commons site](https://femethods2020.commons.gc.cuny.edu).)

-To complete the assignment, look just above this "read me" section to the right side of your screen and click the clone or download button.
+To complete these assignments, look just above this "read me" section to the right side of your screen and click the Code button.
 A small pop-up window will open.
 Select "Download ZIP."
-This will download a folder with the notebook file.
-Save the .zip file to a location on your desktop, preferably a folder that you create just for activities for this course.
-Unzip the contents of the file by finding it on your computer and double clicking.
-If you have not already done so, open Anaconda Navigator.
-Click the "Launch" button under "jupyter notebook."
-From the open and running notebook, open the Week2-notebook.ipynb file.
-The directions for what to do in the notebook are included in the notebook itself.
+This will download a folder with the notebook files.
+Unzip the contents of the file by finding it on your computer and double clicking, and then move the ipynb files into your Jupyter Notebooks folder.

+When that's done, Anaconda Navigator.
+Click the "Launch" button under "Jupyter Notebook."
+From the Jupyter Server browser tab, you can launch each notebook in turn.
+The directions for what to do are included in each notebook.